CognitiveNeuroLab/Oddball_experiments/README.md

 [![MIT License][license-shield]][license-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

+# work in progress, make sure to add that it's different oddballs based on oddball duration.

 <!-- there is no way to align things when using Markdown, so in these instances we use HTML -->
 <!-- if you want to use a logo, make sure to upload your logo to your repo, or link to another place where it's online -->